-Each year, the Senate Committee on Student Life recognizes outstanding undergraduate students who are graduating with highest distinction and who plan to enroll in graduate study.
+Each year, the Senate Committee on Student Life recognizes outstanding undergraduate students who are graduating Summa cum Laude, and who plan to enroll in graduate study.

 Name: John W. White Graduate Fellowship.

 Purpose: The purpose of this fellowship will be to recognize and support outstanding graduate students enrolled or planning to enroll in any graduate degree program of The Pennsylvania State University or any other university.

 Amount of Fund: The initial principal of this fund is a portion of the John W. White Memorial Fund, which had been contributed to The Pennsylvania State University for the above-stated purpose from James G. White, Class of 1882, in memory of his father, John W. White.

 Eligibility: Consideration for this fellowship will be given to all full-time senior students exhibiting academic excellence and graduating Summa cum Laude who have been admitted to The Pennsylvania State University or another university as candidates for a graduate degree no later than the beginning of the next academic year.